2017-06-05 12:10:07 • ID: 1607

 - The study of raw material shows the prevaling exploitation of the local Senonian flint, especially those of the alluvial deposits of the river Vézère.
 These choices depend of the flintworking techniques weakly laminar.
 The laurel leaves are mainly fashioned in the Senonian brown flint.
 Exotic flints are also represented (Bergeracois and Fumélois flint, flint from the Hettangian of the Corrèze, Cenozoïc flint from the left bank of the Dordogne).
 They were notably used for unifacial point manufacture.
 The point shown here was made from a brown Cenozoïc flint, now heavily patinated.

-- the Aurignacian V level overlies the Protomagdalenian (Perigordian 7) level and not the other way around .
-It is characterized by carinated and nosed elements and may represent a final Gravettian.
+- the Aurignacian V level overlies the Protomagdalenian (Perigordian 7) level and not the other way round..
+It is characterized by carinated and nosed elements and may represent a final Gravettian or an epi- Aurignacian.

 - It is not easy to establish the limits between the Solutrean complexes (Lower, Middle or Upper Solutrean), nor between the east and the west of the shelter.